 How are students evaluated?

-students are evaluated based on a combination of class participation, written assignments, and final group reports and presentations.
+Students are enrolled in a 3-credit field studies course (INTL ST 393-SA Development in the Global Context) and are evaluated based on a combination of class participation, written assignments, final group reports and presentations and an internship/community engagement assessment by the NGO supervisor and local site team.
 Students are graded on the academic portions of the program and the efforts they make at their internship sites, not the outcomes of the work a their host organization.

 How much credit will students get?

-Students receive two direct Northwestern credits,* equivalent to six semester hours:
+Students receive three direct Northwestern credits,* equivalent to nine semester hours for:

 - INTL ST 393-SA Development in the Global Context